Biology

 13+ FAQs

-Is there a limit to how many ISAs that can be carried out?
-The exam board (AQA) produces a list of six ISA titles each year.
+The exam board (AQA) produces a list of three CA titles each year.
 In theory it is possible to carry out each one however lesson time constraints do limit the opportunities.

 Biology Sixth Form